-ČEZ, a. s. – Annual report – 31 December 2018
+ČEZ, a. s. – Annual report – 31 December 2019

 2. Summary of Significant Accounting Policies (extract)

-2.24.
+2.21.
 Nuclear Provisions

-Changes in a decommissioning liability and in liability for final storage of spent nuclear fuel that result from a change in the current best estimate of timing and/or amount of cash flows required to settle the obligation or from a change in the discount rate are added to (or deducted from) the amount recognized as the related asset.
+Changes in a decommissioning liability and in liability for permanent storage of spent nuclear fuel that result from a change in the current best estimate of timing and/or amount of cash flows required to settle the obligation or from a change in the discount rate are added to (or deducted from) the amount recognized as the related asset.
 However, to the extent that such a treatment would result in a negative asset, the effect of the change is recognized in the income for the current period.

-2.7.
+2.5.
 Fuel Costs

 Fuel costs are expensed as fuel is consumed.
-Fuel expense includes the amortization of the cost of nuclear fuel (see Note 2.10).
+Fuel expense includes the amortization of the cost of nuclear fuel (see Note 2.8).

-2.9.
+2.7.
 Property, Plant and Equipment (extract)

 Property, plant and equipment are recorded at cost, net of accumulated depreciation and impairment in value.
-Cost of plant in service includes materials, labor, payroll-related costs and the cost of debt financing used during construction.
+Cost of plant in service includes purchase price, materials, labor, payroll-related costs and the cost of debt financing used during construction.
 The cost also includes the estimated cost of dismantling and removing the asset and restoring the site, to the extent that is recognized as a provision under IAS 37, Provisions, Contingent Liabilities and Contingent Assets.
 Government grants received for construction of certain items of property, plant and equipment decrease the acquisition cost of the respective items.

-2.10.
+2.8.
 Nuclear Fuel

 The preparation of financial statements in conformity with International Financial Reporting Standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses for the reporting period.
 Actual results could differ from those estimates.
 Explanation of key assumptions is included in relevant sections of notes where significant estimates are being described.

-20.1.
+16.1.
 Nuclear Provisions

 The current cash expenditures for the long-term storage of spent nuclear fuel represent payments to the state controlled nuclear account and the expenditures for interim storage represent mainly the purchase of interim fuel storage containers and other related equipment.

-In 2018 the Group recorded the change in estimate for interim storage of spent nuclear fuel in connection with the change in expectations of future storage costs, the change in estimate in provision for nuclear decommissioning due to the update of the expert decommissioning study for nuclear power plant in Dukovany and the change in long-term spent fuel storage in connection with the modification of the expected output of the nuclear power plants.
+In 2019 the Company recorded the change in estimate for interim storage of spent nuclear fuel in connection with the change in expectations of future storage cost and change in discount rate, the change in estimate in provision for nuclear decommissioning due to the update of the expert decommissioning study for nuclear power plant in Temelín and change in discount rate and the change in long-term spent fuel storage in connection with the modification of the expected output of the nuclear power plants and change in discount rate.

-In 2017, the Group recorded a change in estimate for interim storage of spent nuclear fuel in connection with the change in expectations of future storage costs and change in discount rate, the change in estimate in provision for nuclear decommissioning in connection with the change of timing of the costs for decommissioning expenditure in Temelín Nuclear Power Plant and change in discount rate and the change in long-term spent fuel storage in connection with the modification of the expected output of the nuclear power plants.
+In 2018 the Company recorded the change in estimate for interim storage of spent nuclear fuel in connection with the change in expectations of future storage cost, the change in estimate in provision for nuclear decommissioning due to the update of the expert decommissioning study for nuclear power plant in Dukovany and the change in long-term spent fuel storage in connection with the modification of the expected output of the nuclear power plants.

-The actual decommissioning and spent fuel storage costs could vary substantially from the above estimates because of new regulatory requirements, changes in technology, increased costs of labor, materials, and equipment and/or the actual time required to complete all decommissioning, disposal and storage activities.
+The actual decommissioning and spent fuel storage costs could vary substantially from the above estimates because of new regulatory requirements, changes in technology, increased costs of labor, materials and equipment and/or the actual time required to complete all decommissioning, disposal and storage activities.